galaxyeye/qiwur-satellite/README.md

 To run the project,

-1. make sure you have a Nutch Server running in Crowdsourcing mode
+1. make sure you have a Nutch Server running in Crowdsourcing

 2. enter project home directory